 - UV Cure Hydrogel coatings

 - Grafted coatings for OD, small ID’s and complex shapes with certain substrates.
 These coatings, for some products, may be much less expensive than the Thermal or UV cure coatings.

 Micro-hydrophilic coatings and Nano-hydrophilic coatings to alter contact angles without swelling: multiple options including:

-- Liquid applied organic and in-organic
+- Liquid applied organic

-- Plasma applied inorganic
+- Liquid applied in-organic

 - PTFE (liquid applied low temperature cure): several options

 - Other more exotic materials for "super hydrophobic" characteristics.